 Dispatch from Algeria: Watching movies in a desert refugee camp

-Photos of Dakhla refugee camp in Algeria by Larisa Epatko
+Two friends roam the Dakhla refugee camp in Algeria.
+Photo by Larisa Epatko

 DAKHLA CAMP, Algeria | Two girls, Kalzum Abdlhai in a black-and-white jumper and Julita Mohamedsalej in a hot pink sparkly T-shirt, are best friends.
 Both 13, they are into clothes and shoes like many others in their age group.
 The difference is they live in a refugee camp called Dakhla in western Algeria, and those niceties are hard to come by — along with some basics as well.